Research

 Analyzing Temporal Data using TDA

 Persistent homology, a tool from TDA, has shown success in various application areas; one ever growing area of study in this field is time series analysis.
 Nonlinear time series analysis is a research field in and of itself with tools to capture structure in time series data.
-Persistent homology comes with a solid theoretical framework, is robust to noise, and quantifies the same type of structure as appears in time series data.
+Persistent homology comes with a solid theoretical framework, is robust to noise, and quantifies the same type of structure as often appears in time series data.
 Thus combining tools from time series analysis and TDA provides a new approach to analyze and quantify behavior in time series data.

 This was the basis of my dissertation research with Liz Munch at Michigan State University.